-What if the person you’ve asked to be your executor turns down your request?
+What if the person you’ve asked to be your executor says no?
 You can hire a legal professional to do the job.
-“Some attorneys have legal and accounting backgrounds and their focus is solely on being an executor.”

-Are there any beneficiaries in place?
-Name a beneficiary – the person you want to leave your money to – on any financial product that allows it.
+Name a beneficiary – the person you want to leave your money to – on any financial product you can.
 Why?
-It’s a huge stressbuster for your family because:
+Because it’s a huge stressbuster for your family:

-- You don’t need to hire a lawyer to do it.
+- You don’t need to pay a lawyer to do it.

-- Your beneficiaries won’t have to wait for your estate to be settled to receive the money.
+- Your beneficiaries won’t have to wait for your estate to be settled to get their money.

 Let’s say you have a registered retirement savings plan (RRSP).
-By naming your spouse or common-law partner as your beneficiary, the value of your RRSP can be rolled into their RRSP.
+By naming your spouse or common-law partner as your beneficiary, your RRSP can roll into theirs.

-You can often name multiple beneficiaries and assign a percentage value on how much each person will receive.
+You can often name several beneficiaries and give each a percentage share.

 “Money is a sensitive subject, but talking about it doesn’t have to be crass,” Choong says.
 “Politely tell your family why you want this conversation.
 Let your relatives know that you want them to be in the loop in case anything happens.”

 Another way to minimize the discomfort is to generalize the conversation.
-“Your family members may be uncomfortable disclosing exact dollar amounts that are in their investments or their wills,” she says.
+“Your family members may be uncomfortable disclosing exact dollar values,” she says.
 “So, don’t mention it.
-Instead, put the focus on the types of accounts and insurance policies you all have.
-Talk about where they are and who your financial contacts are.
+Instead, focus on the types of accounts and insurance policies you each have.
+Talk about where they are and who your financial contacts are with.
 This could be your advisor, executor or lawyer.”

 What if your family needs help talking about money?

-Feeling uncomfortable or uncertain about where the conversation is headed?
-It could be beneficial for everyone involved to see an advisor together.
-An advisor can be a great mediator who can:
+Feeling uncomfortable or uncertain about where the conversation might head?
+It could be helpful for all of you to see an advisor together.
+Advisors can be great mediators.
+They can:

-- check off everything you need to address and
+- Check off everything you need to address

-Of course, it isn’t always feasible for everyone to have the same advisor.
+Of course, everyone can’t always have the same advisor.
 Your financial situation could be vastly different from that of your parents or siblings.
-Or, maybe you don’t live in the same city or province as the rest of your family.
+Perhaps you live in different cities or provinces.

 “It’s okay if everyone has their own advisors,” Choong says.
-“With your permission, an advisor can keep your family up to date on your plan, without revealing exact dollar amounts or anything too specific.”
-This makes it easier for people who have trouble explaining or talking about finances with their immediate family members.
+“With your permission, an advisor can keep your family up to date on your plan.
+They don’t have to reveal exact dollar amounts or anything too specific.”
+This makes it easier for people who have trouble explaining or talking about finances with their close relatives.